Skip to Content

 Time needed: 3 hours

 From The Divide Shelter, the Key Summit is without a doubt the most popular hiking option in Milford Sound.
 Although this trail starts on the Routeburn Track it does branch off to reach the summit.
-Still, it’s a popular add-on for those hiking the Routeburn Track.
+Still, it’s a popular add-on for those hiking this trail!

 The trail is literally straight up the entire way.
 Over 3.5 kilometers (2.2 miles) you’ll climb 400 meters (1,312 feet) until you reach the Key Summit.
 From here, on a beautiful day, you’ll get magnificent views of the Southern Alps.
 Unfortunately, it can be hard to get good weather and if it’s cloudy you won’t see a thing – trust me I’ve been up there when it’s cloudy!